| Rachel Carson Rachel Carson, 1907-1964, spent most of her professional life as a

 sometimes foolish -- reaction.)
 By the time the book became widely available,

+the forces arrayed against its author were formidable.
 The attack on Rachel Carson has been compared to the bitter assault on

 Charles Darwin when he published The Origin of Species.
 Moreover,